Electron-boson spectral density functions of cuprates obtained from optical spectra via machine learning: Introduction

-To understand superconductivity in unconventional copper oxide superconductors (cuprates), many researchers have made considerable efforts to extract the corresponding pairing glue function from experimentally measured spectra using various experimental spectroscopic techniques including optical spectroscopy\cite{carbotte:2011}.
-The resulting glue functions showed generic temperature- and doping-dependent properties; at high temperatures above $T_c$, the glue functions show a broad spectrum of bosonic excitations, which extended over a wide spectral range above 400 meV, and evolved into a peak in 30-60 meV region and a featureless high-frequency background\cite{carbotte:2011} at low temperatures near or below $T_c$.
+To understand superconductivity in unconventional copper oxide superconductors (cuprates), many researchers have made considerable efforts to extract the corresponding pairing electron-boson spectral density (EBSD) function from experimentally measured spectra using various experimental spectroscopic techniques including optical spectroscopy\cite{carbotte:2011}.
+The resulting EBSD functions showed generic temperature- and doping-dependent properties; at high temperatures above $T_c$, the EBSD functions show a broad spectrum of bosonic excitations, which extended over a wide spectral range above 400 meV, and evolved into a peak in 30-60 meV region and a featureless high-frequency background\cite{carbotte:2011} at low temperatures near or below $T_c$.
 This behavior is consistent with that of the spin fluctuation spectrum measured by the inelastic neutron scattering experiment.
-In particular, the glue functions obtained from measured optical spectra are crucial, because optical spectroscopy can be used to investigate almost all cuprate systems\cite{dordevic:2005,hwang:2006,hwang:2007,hwang:2008c,heumen:2009,heumen:2009a,yang:2009,hwang:2011,hwang:2013}.
-Optical spectroscopy can also be a bridge experimental technique between spectroscopic experimental techniques such as angle-resolved photoemission (ARPES) (or scanning tunneling spectroscopy) and inelastic neutron scattering experiments because it is not very surface-sensitive and provides a reliable spectrum for a small amount of material.
+In particular, the EBSD functions obtained from measured optical spectra are crucial, because optical spectroscopy can be used to investigate almost all cuprate systems\cite{dordevic:2005,hwang:2006,hwang:2007,hwang:2008c,heumen:2009,heumen:2009a,yang:2009,hwang:2011,hwang:2013}.
+Optical spectroscopy can also be a bridge experimental technique between spectroscopic experimental techniques such as angle-resolved photoemission spectroscopy (ARPES), scanning tunneling microscopy (STM), and inelastic neutron scattering (INS) because it is not very surface-sensitive and provides a reliable spectrum for a small amount of material.